YOUR PLACE OR MINE? IMPROVING STOCKPILE ANALYSIS WITH DRONES

 Accurate measuring of stockpile volume is crucial to the success of any mining operation.
 Traditionally, this labor intensive task requires workers to climb stockpiles and use GPS equipment to map data points to estimate the stockpile’s size.
 Not only is this method dangerous and putting human lives in jeopardy, it’s also not reliably accurate.
 However, mining operations are now discovering that utilizing drones for stockpile volumetric analysis makes the process faster, safer, and more cost effective.

 Transitioning to drone-based stockpile analysis allows for faster measurements.
-Careers that once took days to complete can be finished in minutes or hours.
+Jobs that once took days to complete can be finished in minutes or hours.
 This rapid analysis enables better tracking of changes since taking inventory can be done weekly or even daily, rather than quarterly.
 Mine operators can leverage the up-to-date information to make better decisions and optimize business.

 Because conventional laser scanners are unable to analyze depression caves and undercuts, manually measuring stockpiles using a scanner is often prone to inaccuracies.
 On the other hand, drones are capable of looking down on stockpiles and accounting for irregularities on the top surface.
 This method promotes more robust and precise measurements.